Civilization III: Reviews and awards

 Jeff Lundrigan reviewed the PC version of the game for Next Generation, rating it five stars out of five, and stated that "Given that Civ II was as close to perfect as any game has ever been, it's arguable that it wasn't possible to change it so much as add to it."

 Upon release, the reaction to Civilization III was very positive.
-It won several "Game of the Year" awards such as the Interactive Achievement Awards 2002 Computer Strategy Game of the Year.
+It won several "Game of the Year" awards, such as the "PC Strategy" award from the AIAS' 5th Annual Interactive Achievement Awards (along with nominations for "Computer Game of the Year" and "Game of the Year").
 The editors of Computer Games Magazine named Civilization III the best strategy title and best overall computer game of 2001.
 They commented, "It's the best Civilization yet, and that's saying something."
 Nonetheless, the initial release of the game was slightly marred by bugs and glitches.
 The first patch came very soon after the game's initial release and other patches were released subsequently, improving gameplay significantly.
 The patches also added certain features, such as the group movement command.
 There were complaints about the addition of features and bug fixes after initial release.

 The editors of PC Gamer US awarded Civilization III their 2001 "Best Turn-Based Strategy Game" prize, and wrote that it "manages to recapture all that was great about its predecessors and color them with a few great new strokes—without pantsing up what was so great about them in the first place."
 Civilization III was a nominee for Computer Gaming World's 2001 "Best Strategy Game" award, which ultimately went to Kohan: Immortal Sovereigns.
 The editors wrote, "Civilization III was another fantastic candidate.
 Many feel it's the best game so far in the series and is the new benchmark for turn-based strategy games."